 - Vrai diamond buying experience

 - Vrai Sustainability

 Who is Vrai Jewelry?

 Vanessa Stofenmacher and Chelsea Nicholson initially founded Vrai and Oro to create a simpler and cheaper approach to buying and designing jewelry.
 They quickly gained a following with a focus on cutting costs and creating simple yet beautiful jewelry designs.

-Diamond Foundry, a celebrity and tech billionaire-backed producer of lab-grown diamonds, is famous for creating 100% sustainable lab diamonds and powered solely using renewable energy.
+Diamond Foundry, a celebrity and tech billionaire-backed producer of lab-grown diamonds, is famous for creating 100% sustainable lab diamonds solely using renewable energy.
 And for having Leonardo DiCaprio as an investor, of course.

 This matters because Vrai exclusively uses diamonds from Diamond Foundry and thus, by extension, is also completely sustainable and carbon-neutral.
 Great job.